ditrit/OGrEE-3D/README.md

 ```

 ### Set reserved and technical zones of a room
+Enables tiles edges display.
+You can modify areas only if the room has no racks in it.
 *`[reserved]` is a vector4: [front,back,right,left] (tile,tile,tile,tile)
 `[technical]` is a vector4: [front,back,right,left] (tile,tile,tile,tile)*
 ```